yisraelU/smithy4s-zio/docs/README.md

 ### Credits
 - This project is based completely off the [http4s](https://http4s.org/) integration in Smithy4s.

+### Compliance Tests - wip
+- This project is tested using the [Smithy Protocol Compliance Tests](https://smithy.io/2.0/additional-specs/http-protocol-compliance-tests.html) for the `alloy#simpleRestJson` protocol.
+- Currently all Server tests pass

 ### Published Modules
   - Http for the [ZIO Http](https://zio.dev/http/) library
     - ZIO Http Client and Server implementations for the [`alloy#simpleRestJsonProtocol`](https://github.com/disneystreaming/alloy)